BenjaminWills/producitonalised_etl_pipeline/README.md

 ParameterKey=DBPassword,ParameterValue=Abcd1234
 ```

 Or alternatively you can use Boto3 (AWS SDK for python), in which case the implementation is much more programatic.
-First you initialise th
+Navigate to the `aws_resources/ETL_config.py` file and edit the perameters to your liking, then simply run the file.